jdeolive/suite/docs/usermanual/source/webapps/sdkintro/styler/index.rst

-.. _apps.sdk.client.dev.styler:
+.. _webapps.sdk.dev.styler:

 Adding a Styler plugin
 ======================

 The Styler plugin makes it possible to edit layer styles.
-This uses the REST config module of the OpenGeo Suite's GeoServer.
+This uses the REST config module of OpenGeo Suite's GeoServer.

 .. note:: By default the Styler plugin will only work with the GeoServer of the same OpenGeo Suite instance where your app is deployed.